 This page briefly illustrates how to use the Imatest with Omnivision OVTAPantherM.
-Please note that Omnivision cameras are not supported in the OSX version of Imatest.
+Please note that Omnivision cameras are not supported in the macOS and Linux version of Imatest.
 However, Imatest supports other development systems to varying degrees.
 Contact us for details.

 Load images directly from Omnivision sensors.
 This eliminates the need to capture images separately, store them, then load them individually into Imatest, dramatically improving productivity.